-- 9.1 The Client acknowledges that, as between the Parties, the legal and beneficial interest in Intellectual Property Rights relating to, or developed by MAP or its third party suppliers in connection with, the Service and Content belong to MAP and its licensors.
+9.1 The Client acknowledges that, as between the Parties, the legal and beneficial interest in Intellectual Property Rights relating to, or developed by MAP or its third party suppliers in connection with the Service, Content and Report belong to MAP and its licensors.

-- 9.2 If the Client becomes aware of any improper or wrongful use of the Intellectual Property Rights owned, licensed or used by MAP in relation to the Service, it shall forthwith inform MAP of such use.
-The Client shall, if requested by MAP, assist MAP in taking any steps in connection with the protection or defence thereof as MAP may determine, the costs of which shall be borne by the Client in respect of a User’s improper or wrongful use, but for all other such use MAP shall bear the reasonable costs thereof.
+9.2 If the Client reasonably suspects or becomes aware of any improper or wrongful use of the Intellectual Property Rights owned, licensed or used by MAP in relation to the Service, it shall forthwith inform MAP of this.
+The Client shall, if requested by MAP, assist MAP in taking any steps in connection with the protection or defence thereof as MAP may determine, the costs of which shall be borne by the Client in respect of a User’s improper or wrongful use, but for all other such use MAP shall bear any reasonable costs thereof.

 10. Term and Termination

-- 10.1 This Agreement shall commence on the Commencement Date and (subject to earlier termination under this Agreement) shall continue until the end of the Subscription Period and shall automatically renew for successive Subscription Periods unless terminated by either Party giving no less than two months’ notice to the other Party, such notice to end on the last day of a Subscription Period.
+10.1 This Agreement shall commence on the Commencement Date and, subject to earlier termination under this Agreement, shall continue until the end of the Membership Period and, except for the Report if applicable, shall automatically renew for successive Membership Periods unless terminated by either Party giving no less than two months’ notice to the other Party, such notice to end on the last day of a Membership Period.

-- 11.2 Any notice so given by electronic e-mail shall be deemed to have been delivered on the same working day, or if the e-email is sent outside of working days (weekend days, public holidays and bank holidays) it shall be deemed delivered the next working day; recorded delivery or overnight courier shall be deemed to have been served two Business Days after the same shall have been despatched, and in proving such service it shall be sufficient to prove that the letter was properly addressed and, as the case may be, despatched.
+11.2 Any notice so given by electronic e-mail shall be deemed to have been delivered on the same working day, or if the e-mail is sent outside of working days (weekend days, or public holidays or bank holidays in the UK) it shall be deemed delivered the next working day, and in providing such service it shall be sufficient to prove that the e-mail was properly sent; recorded delivery or overnight courier shall be deemed to have been served two Business Days after the same shall have been despatched, and in proving such service it shall be sufficient to prove that the letter was properly addressed and, as the case may be, despatched.